alexprut/PHPStructuredData/README.md

 A combination between the previous 3 building blocks.
 The order of the building blocks isn't significant and a white space is used as a separator.
 ##### The Algorithm:
 1. First the parser checks for __setTypes__.
 If one or more matches are found then the current global scope will be update with the first match.
 At this point if there are no specialized or global fallback properties the algorithm will finish and replace the params with the current scope.
 Otherwise continue to point 2.
 2. The parser checks for __specialized fallback properties__.
-If one or more valid matches are found, then replace the params with the first match property and finish the algorithm.
+If one or more valid matches are found, then the algorithm will finish and replace the params with the first match property.
 Otherwise go to point 3
 3. The parser checks for __global fallback properties__.
 If one or more valid matches are found, then replace the params with the first match property and finish the algorithm.

 ### Example